-After Day 7 the dog’s ownership defaults to Winchester City Council who may then take steps to rehome the dog.
+After Day 7, if the dog remains unclaimed, ownership passes to Winchester City Council who may then take steps to rehome the dog.

 If the dog has received any veterinary treatment, including flea, tick or worm treatments, then the claimant, will also be charged these costs and a copy of the treatment administered together with those costs shall be given to the claimant.

-For service Terms and Conditions please click on the following link Stray Dog Fees - 2011/12
+For service Terms and Conditions please click on the attachment at the bottom of the page.